huggingface/hub-docs/docs/hub/spaces-sdks-docker.md

 # Docker Spaces

-Spaces accommodate custom [Docker containers](https://docs.docker.com/get-started/) for apps that go outside the scope of Streamlit and Gradio.
-Docker Spaces give freedom to users to go beyond the limits of what was previously possible with the standard sdks.
+Spaces accommodate custom [Docker containers](https://docs.docker.com/get-started/) for apps outside the scope of Streamlit and Gradio.
+Docker Spaces allow users to go beyond the limits of what was previously possible with the standard SDKs.
 From FastAPI and Go endpoints to Phoenix apps and ML Ops tools, Docker Spaces can help in many different setups.

 ## Setting up Docker Spaces